What is Bluetooth?

 They are quite different.
 Bluetooth is primarily used to connect computers and ad hoc electronic devices over very short distances, often only for short or intermittent communications using relatively small amounts of data.

-It is relatively secure, consumes little power and connects automatically.
+It is relatively secure, consumes little power, and connects automatically.
 Wi-Fi is designed to transfer much more massive amounts of data between a computer and the Internet, often over much greater distances.

-This can involve more complex security and usually consumes a lot more power.
 Bluetooth and Wi-Fi are interrelated technologies, not rivals, and you can easily use them to make your electronic devices work more comfortably for you.

 What is the difference between Bluetooth and NFC?